List of criminal organizations in DC Comics: Man-Bat and She-Bat

 A husband and wife team, Man-Bat and She-Bat transformed themselves into bat-creatures that troubled Gotham City.

-Mankind Liberation Front

-Founded by Lex Luthor on Earth-22, the Mankind Liberation Front sought to solve the problem of Earth's superhumans.
-It included Vandal Savage, Catwoman, Riddler, and King of the Royal Flush Gang with Captain Marvel as a brainwashed slave and Ibn al Xu’ffasch as a spy for Batman.

 Many Arms of Death

 The Many Arms of Death is a terrorist group from Coryana that have fought Batwoman.
 Each of its members are named after a weapon (e.g. Knife, Needle, Rifle) due to the play on the "arms" portion of the name.
-The Many Arms of Death used a legitimate company called the Kali Corporation as a front.
-Scarecrow once worked with the Many Arms of Death under the alias of Needle.
-Alice was brainwashed by the Many Arms of Death to serve them under the alias of the Mother of War, after being taken from the sanatorium where she was being treated.
-Batman asks Batwoman to help break the Many Arms of Death.
-In doing so, Batwoman discovers that Tahani, a former lover of Safiyah Sohail and one of Kate's rivals for her affections years earlier, is one of the group's assassins, codenamed Knife.
+The Many Arms of Death uses a legitimate company called the Kali Corporation as a front.

 Many Arms of Death in other media

-The Many Arms of Death appear in season two of Batwoman.
-They consist of Pike, Rapier, Dire-Flail, and an assortment of unnamed members.
-The Many Arms of Death are depicted as an assassin group from Coryana that is loyal to Safiyah Sohail and do her bidding.
+The Many Arms of Death appear in the second season of Batwoman.

 Marabunta

 A group of mercenaries in high-tech army ant armor that battled Batwing.

-Masters of Disaster

-The Masters of Disaster are a group of superpowered mercenaries that have powers derived from the elements.

 Mayhem

 Led by KGBeast, Mayhem included Stranglehold, Cheshire, Braze, NKVDemon, and Maelstrom.

 Men from N.O.W.H.E.R.E.

 First appearing in Doom Patrol (vol. 2) #35, the Men from N.O.W.H.E.R.E. is an organization that is dedicated to the extermination of eccentricity and difference after their soul husks have been harvested by the Agency and the Telephone Avatar during World War II.
 They once captured Flex Mentallo and targeted Danny the Street.